NAvi349/mixed-riscv-soc/README.md

 ```

 - TL - Verilog makes retiming extremely easy.
-- In System Verilog/Verilog when we want to added more pipeline stages, we have to create more flip flops and also duplicate the signal declarations for each pipeline stage
+- In System Verilog/Verilog when we want to add more pipeline stages, we have to create more flip flops and also duplicate the signal declarations for each pipeline stage
 - In TL - Verilog, we just have to move the computation to a different pipeline stage

-Example - warp - V core created by Steve Hoover, founder EDA, is a highly parameterized processor
+Example - warp - V core created by Steve Hoover, founder of EDA, is a highly parameterized processor

 ## ASIC Vs FPGA